mewilker/startup/README.md

 ## Service Deliverable

-Prerequisite: Simon Service deployed to your production environment
+~~Prerequisite: Simon Service deployed to your production environment~~ Login is currently deployed

 Prerequisite: A link to your GitHub startup repository prominently displayed on your application's home page